Roberto José Carmona

 Roberto José Carmona (born 1963), known as The Human Hyena (Spanish: La Hiena Humana), is an Argentine thief, rapist and serial killer.
-Initially imprisoned for killing a young woman in 1986, Carmona proceeded to kill two inmates in separate incidents and culminating with the murder of a taxi driver after a successful escape attempt in 2022.
+Initially imprisoned for killing a teenage girl in 1986, Carmona proceeded to kill two inmates in separate incidents and culminating with the murder of a taxi driver during an escape attempt in 2022.

 Carmona is considered one of the most dangerous murderers in the country's history, and is the second longest serving prisoner after Robledo Puch.

 Biography

 Early life

 Roberto José Carmona was born in 1963 in Buenos Aires Province, the only son of an unknown father and a woman named Magdalena Bonet.
-Lacking the financial resources to support him, Bonet left him at the Villa Elisa home in La Plata, where Carmona claimed he had been abused by other children and authorities who constantly beat him and left him without food.
-He was then moved to convent, where he also claimed to have suffered physical abuse.
+Lacking the financial resources to support her son, Bonet left him at the Villa Elisa home in La Plata, where Carmona claimed he had been abused by other children and authorities who constantly beat him and left him without food.
+He was then moved to a convent, where he also claimed to have suffered physical abuse.

 When he was seven years old, his mother took him in again, but as she was absent for much of the day, Carmona grew resentful of her.
-In his youth, he began to use drugs as marijuana and pills, and at the age of 10, he committed his first robbery when he broke into a police car and escaped with a .45 caliber pistol.
+In his youth, he began to use drugs such as marijuana and pills, and at the age of ten, he committed his first robbery when he broke into a police car and escaped with a .45 caliber pistol.

-During his adolescent years, Carmona was transferred between several juvenile institutions.
+During his teen years, Carmona was transferred between several juvenile institutions.
 As an adult, he was imprisoned on multiple occasions for robbery, passing through the prisons in Olmos, Sierra Chica, San Nicólas, La Plata and Junín.
-In 1982, he was sentenced to 10 years imprisonment for aggravated robbery, deprivation of liberty and drug usage, but was released on parole on January 10, 1986.
+In 1982, he was sentenced to 10 years' imprisonment for aggravated robbery, deprivation of liberty and drug usage, but was released on parole on January 10, 1986.